jimlindstrom/eniac-simulator/README.md

 ![Two women operating ENIAC](https://upload.wikimedia.org/wikipedia/commons/3/3b/Two_women_operating_ENIAC.gif)

-## Getting Started
+## Demo

+The demo is set up to take two user-inputted constants, subtract them, and triple the result.
+It uses the master programmer, the constant transmitter, and both accumulators to accomplish this task in about 13 "addition times".

-Visit a demo at [http://eniac-simulator.herokuapp.com/](http://eniac-simulator.herokuapp.com/).
+You can view it at [http://eniac-simulator.herokuapp.com/](http://eniac-simulator.herokuapp.com/).

 Or, fire up the ENIAC locally by performing these operations: